arice-student/LabPal/_studentFiles/WeeklyReflection.md

 - I believe I just finished all the necessary steps for this first check point.
 However, to get the application where I want it, I will definitely need to create a lot more wire frames.
 In the meantime, there's enough to build the basic framework of the site.
 - The issue that I am having is figuring out to design the Project Management web page.
 Every time I think I have a solution, I realize that I have no idea how to implement it.
 So this will likely require a lot of trial-and-error.

+### Week 5 and Week 6

+- For these two weeks, I essentially just focused on the weekly lecture material and getting the weekly assignments done.
+I did not do very much for the project.

+### Week 7

+- It's currently Thursday in Week 7.
+I have just gotten to the point where I am able to submit Check Point #2 for review.
+It has not been easy to get to that point.
+On Tuesday evening, I spent 10 hours straight to try and get everything completed for this check point, however, every time I made a change, an error would occur and it would take me a lot of time (sometimes hours) to fix it.
+Eventually, my indie github project was so corrupted that I had to pull a new template project and recreate/setup everything.
+- My plan now is to get the remaining classes setup for all of the tables that I have along with their unit tests.
+Also, since I have been having so many issues, my plan is to tie in the other one-to-many and many-to-many relationships later this week once I get everything setup in a minimum capacity and verify that it's working.
+- I have tried to implement Lombok into my project, however, it was causing several of my unit tests to fail, even though it was setup correctly (especially the equals() method).
+Therefore, my Role and User tables are setup the traditional way, and my client table is setup using Lombok.
+My plan is to try and set everything else using Lombok, but reverting back to the traditional way if issues persist.
+- One thing that I have learned throughout this process is that I am typically used to spending large chunks of time (a few times a week) to work on class work.
+However, I am quickly learning that this approach is not ideal for this class.
+Moving forward, my plan is to try and tackle a little bit every day, whether that's creating a few Entity classes, unit tests, a jsp page, etc.  This will also help because if I have an error I cannot resolve, it will allow me to step away and come back later after posting a question on Slack.